Deosta/InMemory-web-app/README.md

-# razor-web-app - With InMemory framework
+# InMemory framework web app

 Simple example wep app using Razor and InMemory entity framework to simulate a DB.